magpylib/magpylib/docs/_pages/2_guideExamples.md

 ### Magnet Motion: Simulating a Magnetic Joystick

 In this example a joystick is simulated.
 A magnetic joystick is realized by a rod that can tilt freely (two degrees of freedom) about a center of tilt.
 The upper part of the rod is the joystick handle.
 At the bottom of the rod a cylindrical magnet (dimension *D/H*) with axial magnetization (amplitude *M0*) is fixed.
 The magnet lies at a distance *d* below the center of tilt.
-The system is constructed such that, when the joystick is in the center position a sensor lies at distance *gap* below the magnet and in the origin of a cartesian coordinate system.
+The system is constructed such that, when the joystick is in the center position a sensor lies at distance *gap* below the magnet and in the origin of a Cartesian coordinate system.
 The magnet thus moves with the joystick above the fixed sensor.

 In the following program the magnetic field is calculated for all degrees of freedom.
 Different tilt angles are set by rotation about the center of tilt by the angle *th* (different colors).
 Then the tilt direction is varied from 0 to 360 degrees by simulating the magnet 'motion' as rotation about the z-axis.